|

 It is common for tribunals to unilaterally reschedule hearings due to their own administrative needs or member availability.
 Typically such adjournments will be made to dates far enough ahead so that the parties once again have "reasonable notice" to arrange their other affairs, witnesses and such (ie. bumping dates backward or forward a few days will normally only be done on consent of all the parties).

-Depending on the rules and informal practice of the tribunal you are dealing with - and the inclination of other parties' and their representative - it is common for parties to themselves initiate adjournments without the need for an attendence or other formal procedure to decide.
+Depending on the rules and informal practice of the tribunal you are dealing with - and the inclination of other parties' and their representative - in past it has been common for parties to themselves initiate adjournments without the need for an attendence or other formal procedure to decide.
 Parties will typically telephone and/or send a letter to all other parties (unless they are noted in default: see s.6 above) explaining the reason for the adjournment and suggesting alternative dates.
 Brief written consents are then prepared expressing consent to the adjournment and a range of other mutually-available dates (they need not be too formal - sometimes a signed hand-note stating "approved" in the margin of an adjournment request letter is adequate).
 The consent documents are then provided to the tribunal as early as possible before the scheduled hearing date, and the typical result (unless the present hearing date is looming close) is that the Tribunal will administratively change the date.
 Where present dates are close it is typical practice to require the requesting party to speak to the adjournment request as a preliminary matter at the hearing (a risky prospect unless one is prepared to proceed).

 That said, several tribunals now have established specific 'Practice Directions' which set out their policies and procedures for adjournment requests.
 The website of the Tribunal you are dealing with should be checked for just such a policy.